Fire Academy Post-Secondary Adult Vocational Certificate

 Major Code: FIRE-VC

-This program consists of lecture and practical applications designed satisfy Bureau of Fire Standards program requirements for Professional Firefighter Certification.
-The curriculum emphasizes a broad spectrum of functions required of a firefighter.
-Topics of instruction include ladder and fire hose operations, vehicle extrication, search and rescue, hazardous materials response, live fire training, fire department communications, forcible entry, basic building construction, ventilation operations and fire detection and suppression.
+The Firefighting Academy is designed satisfy Bureau of Fire Standards program requirements for Professional Firefighter Certification.
+Students will receive a wide-range of classroom and hands-on training that includes: live-fire training, vehicle extrication, ladder and fire hose operations, search and rescue, hazardous materials response, forcible entry, ventilation operations and fire detection and suppression practices.

 Upon successful completion of this program and after meeting all College and BFST requirements, students will receive a certificate of completion in Firefighter I and II and will be eligible to sit for the State of Florida Minimum Fire Standards Certification examination.
 A course grade of "C" (80 percent) is required for successful completion.
 Applicants must attend a mandatory information session to receive academy application paperwork.
 Please note: Both day and evening classes start twice a year, in January and June.